JoshuaKGoldberg/addict-ioc/README.md

 ```

 #### With Function Reference (defered)
-As seen in the examle below, the `config` function gets executed when the registration it is declared for gets instantiated.
+As seen in the examle below, the `config` function gets executed when the registered class it is declared for gets instantiated.
 In case this class gets injected lazy, the `config` function will not be executed until the lazy injection is resolved.

 ```js
 container.register(SomeClass)